State University of New York at Plattsburgh: Lacrosse

+The men's lacrosse team has only won the SUNYAC championship in 2017.
+As of 2019, there is a women's lacrosse team.

 Wrestling

 The Cardinals sponsored a men's wrestling team for eleven seasons, from 1963–64 to 1973–74.
-They had two winning seasons, 1967 (7-6) coached by Bob Kopinsky, and 1968 (8-6) coached by Don Learman.
+They had two winning seasons, 1967 and 1968.

 Student life

 Student Association

 The Student Association, also known as the S.A., is the student-run government body at the college.
 Their mission is to voice the concerns and interests of the students, as well as provide services, programs, and activities for the college community.

 The SUNY Plattsburgh Student Association was founded in 1963 and replaced the former House of Delegates.
 Then-president of the college, George W. Angell, encouraged student Martin D. Mannix to pitch the idea for a new student run government to the administration and student body.
 The campus overwhelmingly approved of the changes and Mannix was voted in as the first Student Association President.

 Honors Student Association

 The Honors Student Association (HSA) is an independent organization from the college's Student Association.
 Started in 1984, the HSA acts as the student government for the Redcay Honors Center at Plattsburgh.
 The HSA organizes and coordinates a wide variety of social activities to benefit the honors students, the campus, and the Plattsburgh community.
 All students in the Honors College are automatically members of the HSA.